MolBIFFM/diana/README.md

   }
 }
 ```
-The procedure to correct p-values for multiple testing.
+The procedure to correct p-values for multiple testing with respect to the false
+discovery rate or family-wise error rate.
 The default setting is
 `"Benjamini-Yekutieli"`.
 Available settings are `"Benjamini-Hochberg"`,
 `"Benjamini-Yekutieli"`, `"Holm"` and `"Hommel"`.